docodon/hplanner_bakend/README.md

 	you don't need to play with @string variable .

+For the function I need two things :
+* Function code in ruby updating @fitness_score
-For the function suggest me the scenario for which the fitness functions is suitable likewise the above one is suitable if a person needs frequent leaves but not long vacations.
+* Scenario where the function can be used as above one is helpful where person needs frequent leaves and not long vacations .

-_**suggestions or collaborations are highly appreciated**_
+_**suggestions or collaborations are highly appreciated and ping me if interested**_